miroslavpejic85/mirotalk-docs/docs/mirotalk-admin/self-hosting.md

 ## Description

-MiroTalk ADMIN it's a management panel for monitoring, updating, and maintaining MiroTalk instances.
-Provides tools for user oversight, system updates, and secure deployments.
+MiroTalk ADMIN is a management panel for monitoring, updating, and maintaining MiroTalk instances.
+It provides tools for user oversight, system updates, and secure deployments.

 ## Requirements